Menu

 ❌ Hatred & Harassment We do not host communities built around targeting, bullying, or spreading hate speech against any specific group of people.

-• The 3-Strike Rule: You'll see a "Report" button on every group page.
-If a group receives 3 unique reports from our community for being a dead link, off-topic, or spam, it gets auto-flagged and hidden from the directory until our team reviews it manually.
+• Community reporting: There is a "Report" button on every group page.
+If a group receives multiple reports for being dead, off-topic, or spam, it gets flagged and hidden from the directory until reviewed.

-We built Groupizo to solve one specific problem: finding a good, active WhatsApp group was too hard.
-Everything in this editorial policy exists to keep that problem solved.
+Groupizo was built to solve one problem: finding an active WhatsApp group was harder than it needed to be.
+This editorial policy exists to keep the directory useful.
 If a group is listed here, it should work.
-If it doesn't, our systems should catch it within 24 hours.
-That's the standard we hold ourselves to.
+If it stops working, our system monitors for that and updates the listing when a change is detected.